H-96

 Plain Language

-Covered entities owe a broad duty of loyalty to end users: they may not take any action in processing biometric data or designing biometric recognition technology that conflicts with an end user's best interests.
-This is a fiduciary-style obligation that goes beyond mere consent requirements — even if the end user consents, the covered entity cannot act contrary to the user's interests.
-The attorney general has rulemaking authority to interpret this provision further.
+Covered entities owe a duty of loyalty to end users: they may not process biometric data or design biometric recognition technology in ways that conflict with the end user's best interests.
+This is a broad fiduciary-style obligation that goes beyond data minimization — it requires affirmatively evaluating whether each processing activity serves the end user's interests.
+The Attorney General may promulgate rules and regulations interpreting this provision.

 Statutory Text